Termplexed/vfix/README.md

 Note that every time a script get sourced it get a new reference.
 If this is anumeric ref. it can not be resolved later and one will get `N/A` + a noop address in the errors list.
 Activate `ig` to silence these.

+*Update*: With *marks* this is now better handled.
+Use marks and all old messages are ignored.

 ##  :earth_americas:&nbsp;&nbsp;&nbsp;Global options

 Override on options can be set in .vimrc (or elsewhere).
 All takes `1` for on and `0` for off.